 Bill Clinton is incredibly intelligent and backs up his views with statistics and evidence.
 He is approachable and optimistic, which helps to bring a positive attitude to those around him.
 Clinton treats people with respect to establish a connection – something that is integral to becoming a great leader.

 Sheikh Zayed Leadership Skills

-He had great vision, completely transforming the desert into the UAE and empowered and inspired his nation.
+He had a great vision, completely transforming the desert into the UAE and empowering and inspiring his nation.
 The Sheikh didn’t avoid conflict, but instead held his integrity and used peaceful negotiation to resolve disputes.

 Colin Powell Leadership Traits

 US Statesman and General, Colin Powell lead via the Situational model.

 He has displayed different leadership skills in different events throughout his career, depending on the skills and standards of his team.
 He is open to receiving feedback and ideas and focuses on communicating clearly.

 Powell can delegate when needed but also show compassion and empathy for those around him.

 Churchill was what is known as a transformational and charismatic leader.

 He offered unrivaled communication and motivational skills that helped him lead a nation through war.
 Churchill was a passionate and dedicated man who had the vision to better his country.
 He was a courageous leader with a willingness to take action.